Colorful illustration of AI vocabulary and language concepts

 Zero-shot Prompting

 Zero-shot prompting is when you ask a model to do a task without giving it any examples.
-Modern LLMs are good enough that zero-shot usually works just fine.
+Modern LLMs are good enough that zero-shot usually works ok.

 Few-shot Prompting